-- Step 1: On the client device, enter the PIN number listed on the router's Wi-Fi Protected Setup screen.
-(It is also labeled on the bottom of the router.) - Step 2: The Wi-Fi Protected Setup LED flashes for two minutes during the Wi-Fi Protected Setup process. - Step 3: When the WPS LED is on, the client device has successfully connected to the router. - Step 4: Refer back to your client device or its documentation for further instructions.
+- Step 1: On the client device, enter the PIN number listed on the router's Wi-Fi Protected Setup screen, shown in Figure 4-2 (It is also labeled on the bottom of the router). - Step 2: The Wi-Fi Protected Setup LED flashes for two minutes during the Wi-Fi Protected Setup process. - Step 3: When the WPS LED is on, the client device has successfully connected to the router.